collective live+work spaces

 What happens if adequate capital is not raised?

-Renovation and fitout works will be scheduled in phases according to available capital.
+Renovation and fitout works will commence in phases according to available capital as members close purchase of their shares.

 In the case of something not going to plan, a extraordinary general meeting would be called and proposals put to the vote, e.g. to windup the society and return capital or to contract with a crowdfunding platform or loan issuer to raise additional capital.